arshad-m/tax-calculation-api/README.md

 ## Running Project

-To run the application use the following command under your poject folder
+To run the API use the following command under your poject folder
-- php -S localhost:8800 -t public
+- node server.js (will run the api server on port 8080 i.e

+Call to API using
+- HTTP Method - POST
+- URL : 127.0.0.1:8080/api/tax
+- POST Data : ['form_fields' => JSON request object]